NWP Monthly Digest | January 2026

 You’re Crushing It!
 Now What?

-After three straight years of double-digit gains in the stock market, there's a weird moment that happens right about now.
+After three straight years of double-digit gains in the stock market, there's a moment that happens right about now.
+You look back and think, I handled that.
+I made good decisions.
+I stayed invested.
+I didn't panic.
+I'm getting better at this.

 And you might be right.

-But the real danger in these strong tailwinds is what they can tempt you to believe about yourself.
+But the real danger in strong tailwinds is what they can tempt you to believe about yourself.

 The Lemon Juice Problem